Simple linear attention language models balance the recall-throughput tradeoff: Introduction

-To make \sysname competitive with SoTA attention~\citep{dao2023flashattention2} and recurrent~\citep{gu2023mamba} models under wall-clock and throughput metrics, we introduce several IO-aware optimizations. \begin{enumerate}[leftmargin=*] \item Despite the theoretically improved complexity, \textit{linear attention} implementations are often \textit{slower} than well-optimized attention implementations ~\citep{dao2022flashattention}.
-In \sysname, we use the 2nd-order Taylor approximation of softmax as the linear attention feature map With sequence length $N$ and head dimension $d$, this naïvely requires $\mathcal{O}(Nd^3)$ time and space complexity ~\citep{hedgehog2023,keles2023on}.
-To make our attention competitive in real-world wall-clock time and memory usage, we provide hardware-efficient algorithms and custom CUDA implementations.
-Relative to the baseline, our algorithm reduces data movement from HBM (slower-to-acccess memory) to SRAM (faster-to-access memory) by $\mathcal{O}(Nd^2)$ bytes and from SRAM to register (fastest memory) by $O(Nd^3)$ bytes (Section~\ref{sec:efficiency}).
+In \sysname, we show that the 2nd-order Taylor approximation of softmax as the linear attention feature map is hardware-efficient.
+With sequence length $N$ and head dimension $d$, this naïvely requires $\mathcal{O}(Nd^3)$ time and space complexity ~\citep{hedgehog2023,keles2023on}.
+Relative to the baseline, our algorithm reduces data movement from HBM (slower-to-access memory) to SRAM (faster-to-access memory) by $\mathcal{O}(Nd^2)$ bytes and from SRAM to register by $O(Nd^3)$ bytes (Section~\ref{sec:efficiency}).